lscofield/node-urlresolver-api/README.md

+------------------------------------- Forgive my english I am spanish.
+Thanks -------------------------------
 # node-urlresolver-api
-### A complete nodejs API to extract streaming sites video direct URLs:
+> A complete nodejs API to extract streaming sites video direct URLs:
-### For the supported servers go to /servers.
+> For the supported servers go to /servers.

-### Required dependencies:
+### Requirements
-    - body-parser
-    - cheerio
-    - express
-    - got
-    - exec-php (optional)
-    - json5
+- A VPS server or dedicated Server, or a server with install privileges
+- (Optional) point your server IP address in a domain name to pretty API url
 ### Installation
-To install this API in your server you only need to have nodejs 10.x+ installed.
+To install this API on your server you only need to have nodejs 10.x+ installed.
 Next, install all dependencies with npm command